hugopeek/romanesco-seed/README.md

 Open config.sh with your editor of choice and configure all necessary options.
 The descriptions above the variables should provide you with enough information.
 Don't forget to add the ModMore API key from the previous step here.

-A screencast of this process is available [here][14].
+If you're having trouble with this step, maybe [this screencast][14] can give you some pointers.

 ## Database

 Your project needs a MySQL database.
 This can be an existing one (as long as it's empty) or a new one created by the installer.

-Credentials for an existing database can be added by appending them to the install command:
+Credentials for an existing database can be added by appending them to the 'plant seed' command with 'in database':

 ```shell
 ./romanesco plant seed for project 'X' in database -n Xdb -u Xdbu -p XXXXXXXX